- Fortran and C/C++ interfaces provided; Python planned for a future release

 - Five compiler suites officially supported (Cray, GNU, IBM, Intel, PGI)

-- Compiles and run on computing environments as diverse as NERSC’s Cori and Edison, Argonne’s Mira and Theta, Oak Ridge’s Titan, generic Unix-like clusters and PCs.
+- Compiles and run on computing environments as diverse as NERSC’s Cori and Edison, Argonne’s Mira and Theta, Oak Ridge’s Titan and Summitdev, generic Unix-like clusters and PCs.

 The Kohn-Sham eigenvalue problem can be explicitly solved by traditional (tri)diagonalization.
 In ELSI, the massively parallel dense eigensolver ELPA facilitates the solution of symmetric or Hermitian eigenproblems on high-performance computers.
 It was initially designed for distributed memory architectures, extended to exploit multi-threading parallelism, and is subject to ongoing work for GPU acceleration.